 - No wood or charcoal camp fires in forests during periods of high fire danger.
 See Sonoma County Parks for details.

 - Be careful with discarding smoking material.
 Note, smoking may be prohibited in forests during periods of high fire danger.

 - Do not pull your vehicle over in grass as it can spark a grass fire.
 If necessary, pull over on paved roads.

 - Use spark arrestors on portable gasoline powered equipment to avoid an accidental fire.

 - Properly maintain vehicles to prevent starting fires along roads due to sparks or flammable materials being spit out from the catalytic converter system.

 - Ensure trailer chains don’t drag on the ground and spark.

-- Shooting of firearms is unsafe during periods of high fire hazards.
+- Shooting of firearms is unsafe during periods of high fire hazards in County areas.

 PG&E will shutdown electrical power to certain areas during times of high risk of wildfire to protect the public.
 Power could be out for a number of days depending on conditions.